Jorge Ruvalcaba

 Jorge Antonio Ruvalcaba Castro (born 23 July 2001) is a professional footballer who plays as a winger for Liga MX club UNAM.
-Born in the United States, he represented the Mexico national under-21 team.
+Born in the United States, he represents the Mexico national team.

 Club career

 In 2019, Ruvalcaba almost joined the youth academy of Spanish La Liga side Leganés.
 In 2020, he signed for Cal State San Bernardino Coyotes in the United States.
 After playing collegiately at Cal State San Bernardino, Ruvalcaba joined amateur side Ocelot Academy playing in the United Premier Soccer League.
 In 2021, he signed for Mexican top flight club Pumas.
-On 11 January 2022, Ruvalcaba debuted for Pumas during a 5-0 win over Toluca, in which he scored his first professional goal.
+On 11 January 2022, Ruvalcaba debuted for Pumas during a 5–0 win over Toluca, in which he scored his first professional goal.

+In August 2023, Ruvalcaba signed for Belgian Challenger Pro League club SL16 FC, the reserve side of Standard Liège on a season-long loan deal.

 International career

+Mexico under-21

-Born in the United States, Ruvalcaba was included in the under-21 roster that participated in the 2022 Maurice Revello Tournament, scoring one goal, Mexico finished third.
+Born in the United States, Ruvalcaba was included in Mexico's under-21 roster that participated in the 2022 Maurice Revello Tournament, scoring one goal, Mexico finished third.

+Senior Mexico national team

+Ruvalcaba made his debut appearance with the senior Mexico side on 18 of November 2025 in a friendly match against Paraguay.
+His side lost the match 2–1 at the San Antonio Alamodome.